 Coaches and Volunteers

-Coaches and volunteers will familiarise themselves with the Code of Conduct in order to ensure that incidents are dealt with fairly, and will ensure that their own behaviour models that which is expected of the athletes.
+Coaches and volunteers will familiarise themselves with the Behaviour Policy to ensure that incidents are dealt with fairly, and will ensure that their own behaviour models that which is expected of the athletes.

-In order to ensure that participating in Hinckley Running Club Juniors’ training sessions is an enjoyable experience for all (including the coaches and volunteers who are giving up their free time to lead sessions), we require parental/guardian support.
-Please ensure that both athlete and parent/guardian have read and understood the behaviour policy, and will adhere to the expectations of the club.
+Please ensure that both athlete and parent/carer have read and understood this behaviour policy, and will adhere to the expectations of the club.